Frequently Asked Questions about MainStreet

 - Acquisition or relocation requirements by the municipality

-All property appraisals, acquisitions and/or relocations services are provided under the jurisdiction’s real estate and right-of-way departments.
-We understand that if you are required to relocate as part of a municipality’s project plan, this can have a different set of impacts on your business.
-MainStreet offers additional business consulting services both pre- and post-relocation in these special cases.
+All property appraisals, acquisitions and/or relocations services are provided under the municipal real estate and right-of-way departments.
+We understand that if you are required to relocate as part of a municipality's project plan, this can have a different set of impacts on your business.
+MainStreet offers additional business consulting services both pre- and post- relocation in these special cases.

-In general, the better prepared a business is before heading into an improvement project, the greater the chance for success.
+In general, the better prepared a business is before a transportation improvement project, the greater the chance for success.
 MainStreet can provide the tools and services that have historically worked.
-However, the level of success that a business experiences depends on factors including working with an independent MainStreet consultant, maintaining a “can do” attitude, and being determined to plan and implement a variety of mitigation strategies.
-Remember, it is far better to be proactive than reactive when it comes to getting through transportation improvement project impacts.
+However, the level of success that a business experiences depends on many factors, including working with an independent MainStreet consultant, maintaining a "can do" attitude and being determined to plan and implement a variety of mitigation strategies.
+It is better to be proactive than reactive when it comes to getting through transportation improvement project impacts.

-MainStreet is a required program element within the Regional Transportation Authority’s 20-year plan.
-MainStreet, the RTA and municipalities receive appreciative feedback regularly in the form of letters, cards, notes, phone calls, etc., from businesses who have worked with our team.
+MainStreet is a required program element within the 20-year RTA plan.
+MainStreet, RTA and municipalities receive appreciative feedback regularly in the form of letters, cards, notes, phone calls, etc., from businesses who have worked with our team.

 - 1.9% Fair